Elemental Diet – What is it? How Does it Work? When is it Used? What to Expect During and Afterwards

 SIBO is when intestinal flora from the large bowel migrate into the small bowel.

-This flora is not intended in the small bowel and will start fermenting food components much earlier than intended by the body.
+These flora are not intended in the small bowel and start fermenting food components much earlier than intended by the body.

 As they begin fermenting foods in the upper GI, it causes significant bloating and discomfort – as well as other symptoms.
 The flora remains there until treated as the body does not have normal protective mechanisms to deal with overgrowth in the small bowel.